I love you, but...

 I’m such a skeptical person, but what you put together really works.
 We had a conversation recently about one of those “touchy topics,” and it went so well it made us cry. —Daryl

 We're getting hitched!
-Thank you again and again for all the help you gave us, and for empowering us to understand our communication patterns.
+Thank you again and again for empowering us to understand the communication patterns that were causing our problems.
 Now can you help my parents?! —Julia

 Walking on eggshells is no longer an issue.
 Before, I wanted to know where her triggers were so I could hide from them.
 Now I want to know where her triggers are so I can be gentle and supportive. —David